-1. Is this AMC a subject matter expert in my organization’s field?
+1. Is this AMC a subject matter expert?

 Look for an AMC whose staff is comprised of experts in focused areas rather than a group of generalists.
-You don’t want the same person who is processing your application to be the individual writing your copy.
-Be sure that the AMC has expertise in your specific area of focus, whether it’s healthcare, legal, professional services, or something else.
-The ability to obtain focused expertise in your AMC is key to your organization’s growth and success.
+You don’t want the person who is processing your applications to be the same one writing your copy.
+The ability to emphasize your AMC in positive ways is key to your organization’s growth and success.

 2. What are the diverse services offered by this AMC?